How to Catch a Match Fixer

 Even if match-fixing was universally illegal, enforcement would be difficult.
 For all their work, Sportradar doesn't see everything.
 It can't.
 For one thing, its clients don't cover the entirety of the sports world.
 For another, the company is better equipped for finding smaller fixes than more expensive, high-level operations.
 Sportradar's system doesn't track how much money changes hands but rather how far the real odds deviate from what's expected—but the money is important.
 In the Australian second division, a couple hundred thousand dollars probably change hands on each round of matches, so it doesn't take much to move the odds; it takes the Federal Reserve to move the odds on, say, a World Cup match, where the action is in the billions.

-When Sportradar asserts that only 1 percent of matches that the company monitors are fixed, it's suggesting that the scope of the problem is knowable and under control—but it isn't.
+When Sportradar asserts that only 1 percent of matches are fixed, it's suggesting that the scope of the problem is knowable and under control—but it isn't.
 Furthermore, the company's involvement with sports organizations creates the impression that corruption at these organizations isn't possible, or at least far less likely—but even this isn't true, because it's not Sportradar's responsibility to blow the whistle.

 The system isn't perfect, in other words, and there are many obstacles, and yet Mace remains motivated.
-Professional advancement has probably helped: since the Southern Stars case wrapped, Mace was promoted to director of Security Services, overseeing the office on the Richmond Green.
+Professional advancement has probably helped: since the Southern Stars case wrapped, Mace was promoted to director of security services, overseeing the office on the Richmond Green.
 When it comes to his work, he focuses on the little victories, on the incremental change.
-The company has a memorandum of agreement with Europol now, and the European Commission has passed a Convention on the Manipulation of Sports Competitions.
+The company has a memorandum of agreement with Interpol now, and the European Commission has passed a Convention on the Manipulation of Sports Competitions.
 Though both documents are largely symbolic, they do mark progress.

 Before returning to work, Mace told me, confidently, that governments are starting to come around.
 Getting them to take notice is just as much his job as catching fixers.